-The Board of Advocates is a select group of students who promote and pursue opportunities for all students to enhance the skills necessary to be an effective advocate.
-In addition to the coordination and support of interscholastic competition 163 teams, the Board is responsible for every aspect of intramural competitions.
-Membership on the Board is extended to outstanding third-year students who have shown dedication and commitment to the school's advocacy programs.
-At Faulkner Law, the Board of Advocates is considered part of the cocurricular program and is addressed in more detail in the Curriculum Guidebook.
+The Board of Advocates is a select group of students who promote and pursue opportunities for all students to enhance the skills necessary to be effective advocates.
+In addition to the coordination and support of interscholastic competition teams, the Board is responsible for every aspect of intramural competitions.
+Membership on the Board is extended to outstanding second and third-year students who have shown dedication and commitment to the school's advocacy programs.
+The Director of Advocacy Programs holds auditions for the Board of Advocates each spring.